-WHEREAS, at that time, the Philippines was part of the Commonwealth of the United States of America and its citizens were nationals of the United States of America, just like Hawaii was then and American Samoa is today; and
+WHEREAS, at that time, the Philippines were part of the Commonwealth of the United States of America and its citizens were nationals of the United States of America just like Hawaii was and American Samoa is today; and

-WHEREAS, during the dark days of World War II, nearly one hundred thousand soldiers of the Philippine Commonwealth Army provided a ray of hope in the Pacific as they fought alongside United States and Allied forces for four long years to defend and reclaim the Philippine Islands from Japanese aggression; and
+WHEREAS, during the dark days of World War II (WWII), nearly 100,000 soldiers of the Philippine Commonwealth Army provided a ray of hope in the Pacific as they fought alongside United States and Allied forces for four long years to defend and reclaim the Philippine Islands from Japanese aggression; and

-WHEREAS, thousands more Filipinos joined the United States Armed Forces immediately after the war and served in occupational duty throughout the Pacific Theater; and
+WHEREAS, thousands more Filipinos joined U.S. Armed Forces immediately after the war and served in occupational duty throughout the Pacific Theater; and

-WHEREAS, valiant Filipino soldiers fought, died, and suffered in some of the bloodiest battles of World War II, defending beleaguered Bataan and Corregidor, and thousands of Filipino prisoners of war endured the infamous Bataan Death March and years of captivity; and
+WHEREAS, valiant Filipino soldiers fought, died, and suffered in some of the bloodiest battles of WWII, defending beleaguered Bataan and Corregidor, and thousands of Filipino prisoners of war endured the infamous Bataan Death March and years of captivity; and

-WHEREAS, their many guerrilla actions slowed the Japanese takeover of the Western Pacific region and allowed United States forces the time to build and prepare for the allied counterattack on Japan; and
+WHEREAS, their many guerrilla actions slowed the Japanese takeover of the Western Pacific region and allowed U.S. forces the time to build and prepare for the allied counterattack on Japan; and

-WHEREAS, Filipino troops fought side-by-side with United States forces to secure their islands as the strategic base from which the final effort to defeat Japan was launched; and
+WHEREAS, Filipino troops fought side-by-side with U.S. forces to secure their islands as the strategic base from which the final effort to defeat Japan was launched; and

-WHEREAS, President William J. Clinton proclaimed October 20, 1996, as a day honoring the Filipino Veterans of World War II, recalling the courage, sacrifice, and loyalty of Filipino veterans of World War II in defense of democracy and liberty; and
+WHEREAS, President William J. Clinton proclaimed October 20, 1996, as a day honoring the Filipino Veterans of WWII, recalling the courage, sacrifice, and loyalty of Filipino veterans of WWII in defense of democracy and liberty; and